-1. Parents shall comply with the rules, policies and procedures established by MYSA/USYS/US Club Soccer and the applicable Member Organization.
+1. Parents shall comply with the rules, policies and procedures established by TCSL/MYSA/USYS/US Club Soccer and the applicable Member Organization.

-2. Parents shall become aware of the rules, policies and procedures of MYSA/USYS/US Club Soccer and the applicable Member Organization regarding player and team eligibility, team formation, and recruiting.
+2. Parents shall become aware of the rules, policies and procedures of TCSL/MYSA/USYS/US Club Soccer and the applicable Member Organization regarding player and team eligibility, team formation, and recruiting.

 The 2 Person Rule

 Park Valley United FC prohibits coaches from being alone with one youth.
 A second adult must be present at all times.
 ANYPLACE.
 ANYWHERE.

 Minimize risk to coaches and the club from misperceptions and wrongful accusations.

 Communicate, Communicate, Communicate.
 With your coaches, managers, parents and players.

 Establish schedule/plan/expectations for drop off and pick ups.
 Having a 2nd adult present before and after practices and games until all players have been picked up.